kasper573/yas/incubations/react-async-modal-hook/readme.md

 See [StackBlitz](#try-it-on-stackblitz) for examples for all primitives.

-#### ModalOutlet

-A React component that renders the currently spawned components.

-#### ModalContext

-A React context that holds the store that manages all the state of react-async-modal-hook.
-Using this is optional.
-The context already contain a default store, and the hooks are using the store internally.
-Manual use of the context and store is only necessary if you want to extend the library with custom behavior.

 #### useModal

-A hook that takes a component that you specify ahead of time and returns a function that will spawn the given component when called.
+`useModal` is a hook that requires you to specify a component ahead of time and returns a function that will spawn that component as a modal when called.

 - Useful when you want to spawn the same component often.
-- Allows you to specify default props ahead of time that when updated will propagate to any spawned components.
+- Allows you to specify default props ahead of time that when updated will propagate to any number of spawned components.

 #### useModals

-A hook that just returns a function that will spawn a component when called.
-The component is however specified inline when you call the function.
+`useModals` is basically identical to `useModal`, except that you do not specify a component ahead of time.
+It returns a function that also spawns a modal when called, but the difference being that you provide the component and its props later instead of ahead of time.

-- This is useful when you want to spawn different components, or don't know what component to spawn until later.
+- This is useful when you want to spawn many different components and dont want to plug in the useModal once per component, or don't know what component to spawn until later.

-- Comes with the caveat that you cannot update default props once the component has been spawned
+- Comes with the caveat that you cannot provide default props, which means you cannot update a modals props once it has been spawned.
+You'd have to close it and then respawn for new props to have any effect.

 #### useModalSustainer